What is CPD?

 How to claim CPD certificate(s) in ReSkills?

-Log in and register for PPC class under the OnLIVE Class category
+Log in and register for the OnLIVE class.

 Learners who attend the class are entitled to take the assessment after the class

 Complete & Pass The Assessment

 Every class comes with an assessment to evaluate your learning

 What are CPD points, units and credits?

 Different professional bodies use the terms ‘CPD points’, ‘CPD units’ or ‘CPD credits’ depending on preference, typically for historical reasons when initially implementing their CPD policy, rather than from any modern day strategic perspective.